suchipi/yavascript/meta/generated-docs/strings.md

 # bgGreen (function)

-Wrap a string with the ANSI control characters that will make it have a green background.
+Wraps a string with the ANSI control characters that will make it have a green background when printed.

 ```ts
 declare function bgGreen(input: string | number | Path): string;